Negotiating for a better future

 Faced with increasing public opposition to urban development, Seoul could have taken the easy way out.
 Fortunately, the city chose to face its challenges and developed its most extensive public engagement processes yet, culminating in the remarkable Seoul Plan 2030.

 - An increasing vocal populace largely left of development decisions in the past opposed regularly to Seoul’s urban development since the 90s.
 Instead of taking the easy way out and tapering off controversial projects, the city took on the challenge of engaging its citizens.

 - Extensive participatory planning efforts culminated in the Seoul Plan 2030, with a vision – “Happy City of Citizens with Communication & Consideration” decided by citizens.

 - On top of that, the government launched the ‘Participatory Budget System’ and ‘Community Building Project’ to give citizens a bigger say in local matters.

-Key issues faced before the implementation of the project
+Key issues before the project

 - Since the democratisation of Seoul in 1995, citizens increasingly desired to participate in local matters.
 With more expression of opinions on local matters, conflicts began to arise between different interest groups, NGOs and the public sector.